BlogMoving to Colombia

 Showing original language

-Few things are more frustrating than looking at your bank statement and seeing the bank charged $25,000 in account fees, plus withdrawal charges, plus the 4x1000 tax — all on an account you barely used to receive your salary.
-In Colombia, we've spent decades accepting that as part of the cost of having an account.
+Few things are more frustrating than looking at your bank statement and seeing that the bank charged a $25,000 maintenance fee, plus withdrawal fees, plus the 4x1000 tax — all on an account you barely used to receive your salary.
+In Colombia, we have spent decades accepting this as part of the cost of having an account.
 But things have changed quite a bit in recent years.

-Nu, Lulo, and other 100% digital banks came along to break that model.
-Without physical branches to maintain, they can offer accounts with no account fees and, in some cases, even refund you the financial transaction tax.
-At the same time, Bancolombia and Davivienda didn't sit still: they improved their apps, made some charges more flexible, and still have real advantages that digital banks haven't replicated yet.
+Nu, Lulo, and other 100% digital banks arrived to break that mold.
+Without physical branches to maintain, they can offer accounts with no maintenance fees and, in some cases, even refund the financial transaction tax.
+At the same time, Bancolombia and Davivienda haven't stood still: they improved their apps, made some fees more flexible, and continue to have real advantages that digital banks still don't replicate.

-In this guide I compare the five most relevant banks for 2026 in what really matters: how much they charge, how good their app is, when each one is worth it, and what's the most common mistake people make when choosing a bank.
+In this guide, I compare the five most relevant banks for 2026 based on what really matters: how much they charge, how good the app is, when each one is worth it, and the most common mistake people make when choosing a bank.

-Before comparing banks, you need to be clear about what charges exist because many people confuse account fees with the 4x1000 — and they're different things.
+Before comparing banks, you have to be clear about what fees exist because many people confuse the maintenance fee with the 4x1000 — and they are different things.

-The account fee is what the bank charges you monthly for being a customer.
-It can range from $0 (digital banks) to over $40,000 pesos for premium accounts at traditional banks.
-Some banks waive it if you receive your salary through them, if you maintain a minimum balance, or if you meet certain criteria.
+The maintenance fee is what the bank charges you monthly for having you as a client.
+It can range from $0 (digital banks) to more than $40,000 pesos in premium accounts at traditional banks.
+Some banks waive it if you receive your payroll there, if you maintain a minimum balance, or if you meet certain criteria.

-The GMF (Financial Transaction Tax), popularly known as the 4x1000, is different: it's a state tax that applies to almost every transaction.
+The GMF (Financial Transaction Tax), popularly known as the 4x1000, is different: it is a state tax that applies to almost every transaction.
 For every $1,000,000 you move, you pay $4,000.
-Banks didn't invent it, but some help you minimize it: the law allows exempting one account per person if you meet certain requirements, and some digital banks even refund what you paid.
+Banks didn't invent it, but some help you minimize it: the law allows for one exempt account per person if you meet certain requirements, and some digital banks even refund what you paid.

-Understanding this saves you surprises.
-Many people open an account at Nu thinking they'll never pay anything, and then they're surprised by the GMF — which does apply, just like at all the others.
+Understanding this saves you from surprises.
+Many people open an account at Nu thinking they will never pay anything, and then they are surprised by the GMF — which does apply, just like in all the others.

 Nu Colombia: The Best Starting Point for Most People

 Nu arrived in Colombia in 2020 and grew quickly, especially among those under 35.
-The proposal is simple: savings account with no account fee, purple credit card with no annual fee, and an app that actually works well.
+The proposal is simple: a savings account with no maintenance fee, a purple credit card with no annual fee, and an app that actually works well.
 No fine print that suddenly activates charges after the first few months.

 Opening the account takes less than 10 minutes from your phone.
-You only need a Colombian ID and phone number.
-They don't ask for proof of income for the savings account — the credit card has its own approval process.
+You only need a Colombian ID and a cell phone number.
+They don't ask for proof of income for the savings account — the credit card does have its own approval process.

-What I like about Nu in practice: receipts for each transaction arrive instantly, you can block and unblock your card from the app without calling anyone, and support responds by chat in minutes (not the torture of traditional banks' phone lines).
-Transfers via PSE and QR at no additional cost.
+What I like about Nu in practice: receipts for every transaction arrive instantly, you can block and unblock the card from the app without calling anyone, and support responds via chat in minutes (not the torture of traditional bank phone lines).
+PSE and QR transfers at no extra cost.

-The clearest disadvantage is coverage: Nu has no physical branches or ATMs of its own.
-To withdraw cash, you use the Bancolombia or Servibanca network, and depending on the account, withdrawal fees may apply.
-If your daily life depends on handling a lot of cash, it can become inconvenient.
-They also don't offer CDs, mortgages, or the complex financial products that big banks have.
+The clearest disadvantage is coverage: Nu has no branches or its own ATMs.
+To withdraw cash, you use the Bancolombia or Servibanca network, and depending on the account, a withdrawal fee may apply.
+If your day-to-day life depends on handling a lot of cash, it can become inconvenient.
+They also don't offer CDTs (certificates of deposit), mortgage loans, or the complex financial products that big banks have.

-Lulo Bank is the digital bank of the Bolívar Group, which means it has more institutional muscle than Nu even though it's equally 100% digital.
-Its main differentiator: a savings account return rate that has historically been above market — in some periods they've offered effective annual rates close to 10% or higher, although this varies.
+Lulo Bank is the digital bank of Grupo Bolívar, which means it has more institutional muscle than Nu even though it is just as 100% digital.
+Its main differentiator: a yield rate on savings accounts that has historically been above the market — in some periods they have offered effective annual rates close to 10% or more, although this varies.

-The detail that really sets them apart: Lulo refunds the GMF you paid.
-They don't exempt you (that's not up to the bank), but at the end of the month they reimburse what you paid in 4x1000.
-For someone moving significant volumes of money, that can add up quite a bit over the year.
+The detail that truly sets them apart: Lulo refunds the GMF paid.
+They don't exempt you (that doesn't depend on the bank), but at the end of the month, they reimburse what you paid in 4x1000.
+For someone who moves significant volumes of money, that can add up quite a bit over the year.

 Opening is also 100% digital.
 The app is functional although less polished than Nu's in terms of design.
-They have a credit card and some additional products, but the portfolio is still more limited than a traditional bank's.
+They have a credit card and some additional products, but the portfolio is still more limited than that of a traditional bank.

 Who does Lulo make sense for?
-For someone who already has an account at another bank for daily use and wants a second bank where they can save and earn better returns.
-That specific use is where Lulo wins hands down.
+For someone who already has an account at another bank for day-to-day use and wants a second bank to keep their savings and make them earn more.
+That specific use is where Lulo wins without argument.

 📖 Keep reading

-Already chose a bank but need a digital wallet for daily use?
-Compare Nequi and Daviplata before deciding which to install.
+Already chose a bank but need a digital wallet for day-to-day use?
+Compare Nequi and Daviplata before deciding which one to install.

-Bancolombia is still Colombia's largest bank and that translates into concrete things: the country's most extensive ATM network, presence in all municipalities, integration with Nequi (its digital wallet), and the support to process mortgages, credit cards, CDs, and investment products.
-If you need one bank for everything in one place, Bancolombia offers it.
+Bancolombia remains the largest bank in Colombia and that translates into concrete things: the most extensive ATM network in the country, presence in every municipality, integration with Nequi (which is its digital wallet), and the backing to process mortgage loans, credit cards, CDTs, and investment products.
+If you need a bank for everything in one place, Bancolombia offers it.

-The account fee varies depending on the account type.
-On a basic Savings Account it can be around $19,000 monthly, while on checking or premium accounts it goes higher.
-The good news is that if you direct your salary to Bancolombia, many of those fees are automatically waived.
-Same if you maintain an average monthly balance above a certain threshold.
+The maintenance fee varies according to the type of account.
+In a basic Savings Account, it can be around $19,000 per month, while in checking or premium accounts it goes up more.
+The good news is that if you set up your payroll direct deposit at Bancolombia, many of those fees are automatically waived.
+The same applies if you maintain an average monthly balance above a certain threshold.

-The app improved quite a bit in recent years — it's no longer as slow as before — although it still doesn't feel as agile as digital banks'.
-The process to open an account still requires more paperwork if you don't have previous history, and customer service by phone is still an experience I prefer to avoid when I can.
+The app has improved quite a bit in recent years — it's no longer as slow as before — although it still doesn't feel as agile as those of digital banks.
+The process to open an account still requires more paperwork if you don't have a prior history, and customer service by phone remains an experience I prefer to avoid when I can.

-A point in its favor that's sometimes underestimated: Bancolombia has the broadest agreements for paying utilities, taxes, and procedures with government entities.
-For a freelancer who handles many things in their own name, that matters.
+One point in its favor that is sometimes underestimated: Bancolombia has the broadest agreements for utility payments, taxes, and procedures with State entities.
+For an independent worker who handles many things on their own behalf, that matters.

 Davivienda and BBVA: Who They Make Sense For